Llewellyn500/cs4-sem-2-notes/📚 Courses/CSM 482 - Info Systems 2/Personal_Notes/Preparation for exam.md

 - **Differentiation:** Make your products or services different from and better than competitors'.
 IT helps by gathering data to understand customer needs better.

-- **Innovation:** Find new ways of doing business, like creating unique products or making radical changes to processes11111111.
+- **Innovation:** Find new ways of doing business, like creating unique products or making radical changes to processes.

 - **Growth:** Expand the company's capacity, move into global markets, or offer new products.
-IT helps manage this expansion12.
+IT helps manage this expansion.

-- **Alliance:** Form partnerships with other companies (customers, suppliers, even competitors) to create a shared advantage13.
+- **Alliance:** Form partnerships with other companies (customers, suppliers, even competitors) to create a shared advantage.

 #### B. The Value Chain Model

 This model views the company as a "chain" of basic activities that add value to its products or services.
-It helps pinpoint exactly where IT can be used most effectively14141414.
+It helps pinpoint exactly where IT can be used most effectively.

 - **Primary Activities:** Directly related to producing and selling the product.

-    - **Inbound Logistics:** Receiving and storing materials15.
+    - **Inbound Logistics:** Receiving and storing materials.

-    - **Operations:** Turning inputs into finished products16.
+    - **Operations:** Turning inputs into finished products.

-    - **Outbound Logistics:** Storing and distributing finished products17.
+    - **Outbound Logistics:** Storing and distributing finished products.

-    - **Sales and Marketing:** Promoting and selling products18.
+    - **Sales and Marketing:** Promoting and selling products.

-    - **Service:** Maintaining and repairing products after the sale19.
+    - **Service:** Maintaining and repairing products after the sale.

 - **Support Activities:** These make the primary activities possible.

-    - **Administration & Management:** The firm's infrastructure20.
+    - **Administration & Management:** The firm's infrastructure.

-    - **Human Resources:** Recruiting, hiring, and training21.
+    - **Human Resources:** Recruiting, hiring, and training.

-    - **Technology:** Improving products and processes22.
+    - **Technology:** Improving products and processes.

-    - **Procurement:** Purchasing the inputs23.
+    - **Procurement:** Purchasing the inputs.

 ---